What is Active Listening?

 Seek out opportunities for active listening in various contexts, such as meetings, one-on-one conversations, and even when you meet someone for the first time.
 Reflect on your listening habits and identify areas for improvement.
 Practicing active listening techniques can be particularly beneficial in job interview situations, where your ability to listen and understand the interviewer’s questions is crucial.
 By continuously learning and incorporating these steps into your daily life, you can improve your active listening skills and become a more attentive and engaged listener.

 Remember, active listening is a skill, and like all skills, it can be developed and refined with practice and intentionality.
-By committing to improving, you’ll not only become a better listener but also foster deeper and more meaningful connections with those around you.
+By committing to improving, you’ll become a better listener and foster deeper and more meaningful connections with those around you.

 Active Listening is Key to Improving Communication Skills